RileyVaz/ME369P-Final-Project-Public/README.md

         ├── Plushie_Cat/
         └── Real_Cat/
 ```
+## Running the Web Scraper
+For privacy reasons and compliance with security practices, the full web scraper source code is not hosted directly on this GitHub repository.\n

+GitHub’s policies on personally identifiable information (PII) and automated extraction tools can sometimes restrict the hosting of specific scraping configurations that might inadvertently expose sensitive endpoints or identifiers.
+Consequently, the scraper and its associated logic are available in the external data folder linked below.

+1. Head to the data folder link to access the webscraper, locate "Web_scraper.zip"; download the file and extract the folder
+2. Place the Web_scaper folder on your Desktop (all teh necessary files are alread pre-installed so only need to place folder)
+3. Running the file on your IDE, locate the "configuration section"
+4. In the configuration section there should be a baseline path in the file, for every "####" replace with your computers username.
+5. Run the script (Assuming yu are using VS code)

 ## Running the CNN model (Model_Training_cnn.py)
 ~ The model was trained using VScode, should work in Spyder